zephyrproject-rtos/infrastructure/terraform/README.md

     * Production Kubernetes cluster for Zephyr infrastructure services.
     * Hosted on Hetzner Rancher Server.
     * Terraform plan and applies are locally executed with Terraform Cloud state backend.

+* github-zephyrproject-rtos

+    * Defines the GitHub `zephyrproject-rtos` organisation resources.
+    * Terraform plan and applies are remotely executed on the Terraform Cloud.